 The Act defines harassment as “…behaviour which causes alarm or distress”.
 In the context of sexual harassment, this is specifically defined as behaviour which either violates an individual’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.
 If it doesn’t actually do so, a person can be in breach if their behaviour is intended to cause any of these reactions.

 This is a serious matter, given that harassment is classed as a form of discrimination under the Act.
-The Act also imposes on you, the employer, a duty to make sure you put a stop to such behaviour if it’s clearly identified.
-Failure to do this effectively could land you with a claim at an employment tribunal, unless you’re able to demonstrate you had taken reasonable steps to prevent harassment from taking place.
+The Act also imposes a duty on employers to ensure such behaviour is stopped when it has been clearly identified.
+Failure to do this effectively may end in an employment tribunal claim, unless the employer can demonstrate they took reasonable steps to prevent harassment.

 - Your position on harassment – A clear statement that harassment of any description will not be tolerated and disciplinary action will be taken against anyone who’s found guilty of such behaviour towards a colleague.
 A clear statement such as this should serve its purpose to a certain degree as a deterrent.